Silhouette of a golden bear with the word Photo: by Berlinale

 Berlinale Palast

-The complete program overview with all screening times and venues will be published on February 4, 2025.
+The complete program overview with all screening times and venues will be published at the beginning of February 2026.

 3. Scandals